joejag/conways_for_xp2016/talk.md

 * Boolean Param -> Use two methods
 * Switch on Type -> Use Polymorphism

-* Example: if statements and if expressions are two different beasts
-* Avoidance Example (boolean param): Create two methods instead: File createFile(String name) File createTempFile(String name)
-* Avoidance Example (switch->poly): Switch statements to Polymorphism
-* Avoidance Example (null object): Offensive code -> Creates Defensive code.
-Empty list.
-If you are going to return nulls, use an Optional type.
-* Avoidance Example (Default arguments): Ruby hash
+* NullObject -> empty DataStructure.
+Offensive code
+* NullObject -> empty data. don't have to use inheritance.
+* Expressions and Statements -> collapse this to reduce mental hardship.
-* Example: Predicates for filtering
+* Others: Use default in case of null.
+Predicates for filtering

-* Example: Better names (max instead if x > y)
+* We have richer, better-documented and smaller options to remove ifs.
+Not all bad, but we don't have to always use the if.

+-> So how about we put all this theory into practice?